-We came across a book written in 1790 entitled The Universal Fortune Teller and concerning a gypsy, Mother Bridget of Norwood, one of the infamous Norwood gypsies who died in 1768.
-The Norwood gypsies lived in the area now known as Gypsy Hill.
-The book gives us description of Bridget along with details of fortune telling, some of which we can share with you.
+We came across a book written in 1790 entitled The Universal Fortune Teller and concerning a gipsy, Mother Bridget of Norwood, one of the infamous Norwood gipsies who died in 1768.
+The Norwood gipsies lived in the area now known as Gipsy Hill.
+The book gives us a description of Mother Bridget along with details of fortune-telling, some of which we can share with you.

 She was described as a solitary person, preferring to avoid noise and society in general which initially led to her being ridiculed, but eventually, she gained respect.